Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/MUST id="rust-client-constructors-multiple-credentials" %} define a `new` function that takes a `TokenCredential` and a `with_{credential_type}` function e.g., `with_key_credential` if a client supports both AAD authentication and other token credentials that do not implement `TokenCredential`.

-In cases were different credential types are supported, we want the main pattern to support AAD authentication over other authentication schemes.
+In cases when different credential types are supported, we want the primary use case to support AAD authentication over other authentication schemes.

 ##### Client Configuration {#rust-client-configuration}